overlookmotel/react-lazy-data/README.md

 React does not officially support using Suspense for data fetching.
 This package makes that possible.

+It also supports [server-side rendering](#server-side-rendering) using [react-async-ssr](https://www.npmjs.com/package/react-async-ssr).

 NB Does **not** require experimental builds of React, or "concurrent mode".
 Tested and working on all versions of React 16.8.0+.

+React 16.8.x or 16.9.x (and not higher) is recommended for server-side rendering.

 ## Usage